Monday 20th April to Sunday 26th April 2020

 One of the biggest advantages of home education is freedom.
 Freedom from the restrictions imposed by the state system.
 You can go at exactly the right pace for the child.
 With my older son, that needed to be slow, so he did not become overwhelmed, so we spaced out the qualifications and reduced the number.
 Much better to have what you need to progress to the next stage with your mental health intact than get a bunch of qualifications you don’t really need and your mental health in tatters.
 Well, that’s my view anyway.

 My younger son, however, had different needs.
 He has ambitions for a degree and a corporate job and eventually running his own business, so naturally more qualifications were needed.
 But again, why do more than you need to progress?
 So end of Y9, Maths, Physics and Business Studies (all three passed with good grades at only just 14) and end of Y10, English Language, Film Studies and a L2 BTEC in Computing.
-College kept asking us if his date of birth was incorrect, as they couldn’t get their head round having a 15 year old on their L3 course.
+College kept asking us if his date of birth was incorrect, as they couldn’t get their head around having a 15-year-old on their L3 course.

 Take it easy